as595/WarCraft-ShortestPath/README.md

 **WORK IN PROGRESS**

-Demonstrating how to embed a combinatorial solver into a deep learning model.
+Demonstrating how to embed a Dijkstra combinatorial solver into a deep learning model.

 Recreating results from Vlastelica, Marin, et al. "Differentiation of Blackbox Combinatorial Solvers" ICLR 2020 [paper](https://arxiv.org/abs/1912.02175).